 These rulings signal a strong victory for pregnancy help organizations, not only in Maryland, but across the country, as challenges are raised to similar attempts in other jurisdictions.

-As midterm elections draw ever nearer, it's time to refresh on what is—and isn't—allowed for your organization during the election season.
-Let's take a look at the key do's and don'ts as we come up to the 2018 midterm elections.
+As yet another controversal election draws ever nearer, it's time to refresh on what is—and isn't—allowed for your organization during the election season.
+Let's take a look at the key do's and don'ts as we come up to the 2020 presidential election.

 The first platinum rule for you as a nonprofit and as representatives of the nonprofit is that you may not endorse, support or oppose any specific candidate or political party.
 Your activities must be nonpartisan.
 The second platinum rule is that you as an individual—regardless of what your job is—may personally endorse, support or oppose any candidate or political party.
 To state it again: